-In these articles, we proposed a straightforward preventative measure: Installing in-bowl bidets, which are both gentler and more hygienic.
+There are some pretty straightforward preventative measures to avoid all this, of course: Installing in-bowl bidets, which are both gentler and more hygienic, or just using paper to make a first pass, then finishing up with some soothing wipes.
 But assuming you haven’t done that, what should you do in that distressing moment when you notice a blood stain on the toilet paper?
 Try the following advice from primary care physician Dr. Marc Leavey:

 “If the question is bright red blood on toilet paper, there are a few things one has to decide,” he explains.
 “Is it only because you wiped too hard?
 If there’s blood mixed in with the stool, then this is a much more significant finding, and you should really be seen by a physician promptly.
 If there’s no blood on the stool (or in the water) at all, but there’s a bit of blood on the paper, you may have simply wiped too hard.”